 On my last visit to NYC to see my parents, my mom and I headed to the Met to check out the Art of Native America.
 I was particularly excited to see this exhibit because it is the first time that the Met has displayed Native American material culture as part of the canon of American fine art instead of as artifacts.
-While there has been some controversy surrounding the exhibition’s consultation process with Native peoples, but it has also received positive responses.
-Acknowledging the issues with the exhibit, I still feel that Art of Native America provided me with an excellent case study of best practices for centering marginalized people in exhibit text.
+There has been some controversy surrounding the exhibition’s consultation process with Native peoples, but it has also received positive responses.
+Acknowledging the issues with the exhibit, I still feel that Art of Native America provided me with a good case study of for talking about marginalized people in exhibit label copy.

 The exhibit text centered Native Americans by asking them to tell their own stories.
 At the entrance to Art of Native America, five quotes by Native scholars were projected on the walls.
 The quotes provided a Native perspective on the relationship between art, Native American culture, and American history.
 One of the quotes was from my former professor Ned Blackhawk of the Western Shoshone, which was especially fun for me!

 Additionally, every label demarcating a new section of the exhibit included a paragraph by a native scholar.
 In the labels, scholars reflected on the experiences of Native Americans in each native cultural region of North America.